madzadev/audio-player/README.md

 ## Color schemes

-You can further customize the player UI by editing the colors variable below.
+You can further customize the player UI by editing the colors object below.

-Use only those key-value pairs, that you want to customize.
+Include only those properties, that you want to customize.

 ```javascript
 const colors = {